kalibera/rchk/doc/DOCKER.md

-Rchk is available also as a docker image intended to be run as a command, which checks a particular package from a source tarball or CRAN/BIOC.
-The image automatically installs R package dependencies from CRAN and BIOC.
+Rchk is available also in a docker container intended to be run as a command.
+It checks a package from tarball or CRAN/BIOC, dependencies from CRAN/BIOC are installed automatically.

 A pre-built image is available on Docker hub: